blazium-engine/blazium-docs/contributing/documentation/docs_image_guidelines.rst

 Capturing a video
 ~~~~~~~~~~~~~~~~~

-To record a video of something in Godot, a screen capture tool can be used.
+To record a video of something in Blazium, a screen capture tool can be used.
 Operating systems generally don't come with tools that are flexible enough
 for this, so you'll need to install a third-party utility.